 - CMV IgG/IgM

-The genetic testing we do includes the following:
+The genetic tests we do include the following:

-- 3-4 generation family medical history, which is reviewed by a trained genetic specialist or a medical doctor (all donors)
+- Third to fourth-generation family medical history, which is reviewed by a trained genetic specialist or a medical doctor (all donors)

 - Chromosome analysis (all donors)